-"[Liston] was the one who found me," Sztorc said in an interview.
+"[Liston] was the one who found me," Sztorc said in an interview with CoinDesk.
 "He found me and the code I had written and he introduced it to Jack and then he kind of brought Dyffy around into working on this prediction market idea I had published, which was called Truthcoin at the time."

-Despite getting the all-clear from Peterson and Costello, Liston butted heads with them over the technological and commercial vision of the Augur Project.
-Push eventually came to shove and, on October 24, 2014, Peterson and Costello removed Liston from Dyffy and its board of directors, a power play that Gardner allegedly "instigated and conspired with Defendants Peterson and Costello" to take him down and install new management.
-Krug replaced Liston as director and Peterson as chief technology officer, and Peterson stepped in for Liston as chief executive officer.
+But getting the all-clear from Peterson and Costello did not seem to be enough.
+Liston, butting heads with Peterson and Costello, was removed from Dyffy and its board of directors on October 24, 2014, a power play that Gardner allegedly had "instigated and conspired with Defendants Peterson and Costello" to take him down and install new management, according to the lawsuit.

-When Liston left, they proceeded to unlawfully move his intellectual property and financial assets into the Forecast Foundation non-profit established in Oregon state on December 23, 2014, the lawsuit alleges.
-Liston had preserved contractual ownership within Dyffy and maintained all rights to his work, capital and shares in the attempted merger or acquisition, but never signed off on anything affecting transfers of his token design, assets and equity, as he says he adapted the Truthcoin research into the product idea that would come to underlie Augur's REP coin.
+This attempted merger or acquisition was unlawful, Liston claims, because he had preserved contractual ownership within Dyffy and maintained all rights to his work, capital and shares past his departure but never signed off on any agreement affecting their transfer, including what he says is the Truthcoin research he had adapted into the product idea that would come to underlie Augur's REP coin.

-Forecast Foundation also had not been registered and licensed to do business in California, where Augur operated out of San Francisco.
+Forecast Foundation also had not been registered and licensed to do business in California, where Augur operated out of San Francisco, the lawsuit says.

 Not over yet

 The paper ties came back to haunt Liston.
-Even after being fired, the spurned co-founder was held liable for a $15,000 lawsuit filed against Dyffy by a contractor seeking payment for services rendered under his name.
-Krug, Gardner and Costello allegedly had neglected their fiduciary duty by failing to ensure corporate indemnity defenses be upheld that would have conferred the cost burdens of legal actions from Liston to Dyffy after he parted ways, the lawsuit alleges.
+Even after being fired, Liston was held liable for a $15,000 lawsuit filed against Dyffy by a contractor seeking payment for services rendered under his name.
+Peterson, Krug, Gardner and Costello had neglected their fiduciary duty by failing to ensure corporate indemnity defenses be upheld that would have conferred the cost burdens of legal actions from Liston to Dyffy after he parted ways, the lawsuit alleges.

 Yet they were keen on severing these lingering contractual associations.
-In the months following the ousting, the lawsuit alleges, Costello verbally and textually harassed Liston to sign an agreement certifying that he would not take future legal action against Dyffy, and another agreement relinquishing Liston's equity in a buyback deal that would purchase all of his Dyffy shares in return for cash and reputation tokens.
+Following the ousting, the lawsuit alleges, Costello verbally and textually harassed Liston to sign an agreement certifying that he would not take future legal action against Dyffy, and another agreement relinquishing Liston's equity in a buyback deal that would purchase all of his Dyffy shares in return for cash and REP.

-Liston, hesitant to reciprocate Costello's legal offers, made it clear more than once in the conversations that he wanted to obtain legal counsel to review the documents but, lacking the financial resources to scrape together the money for a lawyer and no longer able to withstand Costello's "abusive tactics" which he felt would likely persist, "capitulated to Dyffy and Costello's demands under duress" and signed the two agreements on April 19, 2015, finally putting an end to the matter.
+Liston, hesitant to reciprocate Costello's legal offers, made it clear more than once in the conversations he wanted to obtain legal counsel to review the documents but, lacking the financial resources to hire a lawyer and unable to withstand Costello's "abusive tactics" which he felt would likely persist, "capitulated to Dyffy and Costello's demands" and signed the two agreements on April 19, 2015, according to the lawsuit.

-Liston now says that he did so too soon, going as far as revising the agreements to get rid of the reputation tokens — 5% of the crowdsale — for $65,000 in all cash because the defendants had "concealed their specific plans for an initial coin offering of the REP token."
-The tumultuous circumstances around his firing in October 2014 led him to believe that the reputation tokens were worthless and being offered "to avoid paying him anything of real value," the lawsuit says.
+Liston now says he did so too soon, having went as far as revising the agreements to get rid of the REP tokens — 5% of the crowdsale — for $65,000 in all cash because the defendants had "concealed their specific plans for an initial coin offering of the REP token."
+The tumultuous circumstances around his firing in October 2014 had led him to believe the REP tokens were worthless and being offered "to avoid paying him anything of real value," the lawsuit says.

-Liston learned that the Augur team's initial coin offering plans were more complex, extensive, and optimistic than had been presented to him.
-Per contract law, Liston argues, the initial coin offering's projected market valuation and team allocations should have been thoroughly demonstrated in the negotiations.
+Liston later learned that Augur's ICO plans were more complex, extensive, and optimistic than had been presented to him.
+Per contract law, Liston argues, the ICO's projected market valuation and team allocations should have been thoroughly demonstrated in the negotiations.

-Additionally, Liston claims, also by law, the coercion and the duress he faced should invalidate the contracts he signed.
-Had he been given more wiggle room and emotional clarity to negotiate the terms of the agreements with legal advice, Liston believes he would have better understood the initial coin offering and accepted a portion of the reputation tokens that would have ballooned in value to the amount in legal damages he is now seeking.
+Additionally, Liston claims, also by law, the coercion and duress he faced should have invalidated the contracts.
+Had he been given more wiggle room and emotional clarity to negotiate the terms of the agreements with legal advice, Liston believes he would have better understood the ICO and accepted a portion of the REP tokens that would have ballooned in value to the amount in legal damages he is seeking.

 If not through a direct offer, Liston claims the Augur team should have endowed him REP by virtue of his Dyffy shares.
 His ousting, he reasons, would have met the two elements of a double-trigger acceleration clause — involuntary termination and sale of the company — to automatically vest his company shares in their entirety and convert into an active cut of the ICO.

-Augur, by transferring Dyffy holdings into the Estonian for-profit company Forecast Foundation OÜ as they had allegedly done with the Oregonian Forecast Foundation, sold the company, which is why Peterson, Krug, and Gardner have corresponding share percentages in Dyffy and Forecast Foundation OÜ, the lawsuit says.
+Augur, by transferring Dyffy holdings into the Estonian for-profit company Forecast Foundation OÜ as they had allegedly done with the Oregonian non-profit Forecast Foundation, sold the company, which is why Peterson, Krug and Gardner have corresponding share percentages in Dyffy and Forecast Foundation OÜ, the lawsuit says.

 Violating the agreements

 According to the lawsuit, Peterson has repeatedly refused to honor Liston as an Augur co-founder.
-Because both parties had agreed upon this term in the settlement, Liston is alleging that the contractual relationship was violated. ("Getting new agreement written up...you are shown as a founder of augur [sic]...," Costello updated Liston on April 16, 2015.)
+Because both parties had agreed upon to this term in the settlement, Liston is alleging that the contractual relationship was violated. ("Getting new agreement written up...you are shown as a founder of augur [sic]...," Costello updated Liston on April 16, 2015, the lawsuit references.)

-Peterson also revealed fraudulent intent in the legal back-and-forth by "block[ing] all potential press releases and reject[ing] all public media statements" for the ICO that mentioned Liston as a co-founder, according to the lawsuit.
-"You're not a co-founder, so no," Peterson rebuffed appeals in November 2015 to identify Liston's role at Augur before the ICO went live, the lawsuit claims.
+The lawsuit says Peterson has also revealed fraudulent intent in the legal back-and-forth by "block[ing] all potential press releases and reject[ing] all public media statements" for the ICO that mentioned Liston as a co-founder.
+Peterson rebuffed appeals in November 2015 to identify Liston's role at Augur before the ICO went live, the lawsuit claims.

 Apart from these incidents, Peterson has advanced a vastly differing account of Augur's origin story in the public eye, CoinDesk has found.
-In a StackExchange post made in September 2017 under his online pseudonym "tinybike," Peterson said he personally knew Liston years ago, but depicted his former co-worker as a "random Internet guy" in tweets earlier this year.
+For example, in a StackExchange post made in September 2017 under his online pseudonym "tinybike," Peterson said he personally knew Liston years ago, but depicted his former co-worker as a "random Internet guy" in tweets earlier this year.

-Sztorc, who published a critical exposé on Augur in December 2015, told CoinDesk that he sympathizes with Liston, noting the unexpected medical condition of Liston's ex-girlfriend when he was abruptly let go.
-Likewise, in the lawsuit, Liston reported "suffering from profound financial and economic pressure" due to the "sustained period of unemployment" resulting from his "sudden termination."
+Sztorc, who published a critical exposé on Augur in December 2015, told CoinDesk he sympathizes with Liston, noting the unexpected medical condition of Liston's ex-girlfriend when he was abruptly let go.
+In the lawsuit, Liston reports "suffering from profound financial and economic pressure" around the same time due to the "sustained period of unemployment" that resulted from his "sudden termination" from Augur.

-Liston was not the only member of Augur whom Sztorc thought was treated unfairly, the Truthcoin founder said, also criticizing the project for compensating software engineer Zackary "Zack" Hess meagerly after he developed the early stages of the project, often for hours into the night.
+Liston was not the only member of Augur whom Sztorc thought was treated unfairly.
+The Truthcoin founder criticized the project for compensating software engineer Zackary "Zack" Hess meagerly after he had developed the early stages of the project, often for hours into the night.

-Another source familiar with the matter, however, said Liston had originally wanted to construct Augur on top of the ethereum blockchain to process predictions more efficiently, but his advice was initially shunned in favor of the bitcoin blockchain.
+Another source familiar with the matter, however, said Liston had originally pushed for Augur to be constructed on top of the ethereum blockchain to process predictions more efficiently, but his advice was initially shunned in favor of the bitcoin blockchain.

 "[Liston] ended up being right," the source said.
-Augur ultimately switched from the original blockchain to its second-generation successor after Liston departed.
+Augur ultimately switched from the original blockchain to its second-generation successor after Liston exited.

-Since moving on from Augur, Liston has worked at the ethereum project and blockchain software studio ConsenSys.
-Peterson and Pantera Capital co-chief investment officer Krug are still active with Augur.
-Gardner has started his own investment firm and was previously an entrepreneur-in-residence at Blockchain Capital.
+Since moving on from Augur, Liston has also worked at the ethereum project and the blockchain software studio ConsenSys.
+Peterson and Pantera Capital co-CIO Krug are still active with Augur.
+Gardner is a partner at Ausum Ventures and was an EIR at Blockchain Capital.
 Costello remains on the Augur advisory board and manages smart building company, Enlighted, Inc. Siemens is expected to close its acquisition of Enlighted in the third fiscal quarter of this year.

 Augur symbol via Shutterstock